What is agile working

 • Agile work also requires a strong team orientation.

-Frictionless leap from top-down to bottom-up?
+Frictionless transition from top-down to bottom-up?

 Companies have often withdrawn authority from their employees under the top-down principle.
 Instead, a large number of rules and detailed control mechanisms were introduced.